Why do we need Infectious Substance Packaging?

 Infectious substances that come under Class 6 Infectious Substances (Division 6.2) are divided into 3 categories.

-Category A; An infectious substance that if an exposure occurs when transported is capable of causing permanent disability, life threatening or fatal disease in otherwise healthy humans.
+Category A; An infectious substance that if an exposure occurs when transported is capable of causing permanent disability, life threatening or fatal disease in otherwise healthy humans or animals.

 Category B; An infectious substance which does not meet the criteria for inclusion in Category A.